 3) USING MID AF POINTS

 To achieve soft images, with distinctive points of focal clarity, I must use specific AF points and always try to keep these central to the image composition as possible.
 This ensures both optimal focusing (that has to be spot on when working at such low apertures) plus central focusing naturally draws the eye into the images frame.

 4) USING THE RIGHT ACTIONS TO FINISH

 Great capture always comes first, but that has to be followed with great processing.
-I use my own Actions to process my work, both the Original and Creative Action collections enable me to add tints, enhance colours, and softly brighten; but perhaps most importantly enable me to build on the pastel tones and hues in my original images.
+I use my own Actions to process all my work.
+Both the Original and Crystal Action collections enable me to add tints, enhance colours, and softly brighten; but perhaps most importantly enable me to build on the pastel tones and hues in my original images.
 I believe Actions should only be used to enhance what is there naturally within an image.
-So I always work harder on my image capture and let my Actions add the finishing touches my camera cannot achieve.
+So I always work harder on my image capture and let my Actions add the finishing touches my camera alone cannot achieve.